Smart Export Guarantee explained: how much could you save?

 First, you need to check if the previous owners were signed up for FIT.
 If they were, you’ll need to check who the FIT provider is and complete a ‘Change of ownership’ form.
 Then you can switch to another provider.

-If the panels haven’t been registered for FIT, then you have until 31st March 2020 to do it (as long as your system was installed before this date).
-After that, you can only get SEG payments, which you can apply for here.
+If the panels haven’t been registered for FIT, then you can only get SEG payments, which you can apply for here.

 What if I don’t have copies of the right documents?